-|Temperature||Prefer full sun in mild climates, light shade in hot climates|
+|Light||Light shade or full sun.
+Gerberas prefer full sun in mild climates, light shade in hot climates.|

 |Water||Ensure soil is moist or boggy.
 Be sure to water the plant when the top of the soil feels dry, should be about every 3-5 days.
 You may want to water more frequently during hot summer months.|

 |Temperature||The ideal temperature is 21°C or 70°F. Gerberas will not be able to tolerate frost.|